camwebb/taxon-tools/doc/matchnames.md

 # COPYING PERMISSIONS

-Due to the GPL license off the `gawkextlib` dependency, this program is released under the GPL 3.0.
+Due to the GPL license of the `gawkextlib` dependency, this program is released under the GPL 3.0.

 Copyright © 2018, Campbell O. Webb